Combining hard and soft decoders for hypergraph product codes: Introduction

 \textbf{Related work:} Other families of quantum LDPC codes with constant rate include 2D and 4D hyperbolic codes: while the 2D version has a logarithmic minimum distance \cite{freedman2002z2, delfosse2013tradeoffs, breuckmann2016constructions}, the 4D hyperbolic codes satisfy $d = \Omega(n^c)$ for some $c>0$ and can therefore be interesting for fault-tolerance \cite{GuthLubotzky14, londe2019golden, breuckmann2020single, li2020numerical}.
 Variants of these codes exhibit very good features and we compare our results to earlier works on hyperbolic codes.
+The works \cite{conrad2018small, lavasani2019universal} study some properties of these codes further in the context of fault-tolerant quantum computation.

 \textbf{Results and outline:} In this paper, we present a new, efficient decoder for hypergraph product codes.
 We combine the $\ssf$ decoder with a powerful decoder for classical LDPC codes called belief propogation ($\bp$).
 The resulting decoders boast low decoding complexity, while at the same time yielding good peformance.
 The idea behind these algorithms is to first decrease the size of the error using $\bp$, and then correct the residual error using the $\ssf$ decoder.
 This paper subsumes and considerably improves upon an earlier work by Grospellier and Krishna \cite{grospellier2018numerical}.
 We first study the performance of $\ssf$ by itself, and then study the performance of the hybrid decoder $\iter\bp + \ssf$.
 Our simulations use a simple error model, that of independent bit-flip and phase-flip errors.
 When compared to \cite{grospellier2018numerical}, the thresholds of codes are significantly improved (from $4.5$\% to roughly $7.5$\%).
+We mention that there is not yet a theoretical threshold for the codes we focus on (obtained as a product of $(3,4)$-regular codes) together with the $\iter\bp + \ssf$ decoder.
+Hence this is formally only a pseudo-threshold.
 Furthermore, since the decoder is less demanding on the underlying quantum error correcting code, the weights of the stabilizers are reduced.
 The stabilizers weights drop from $11$ to $7$.
 We then extend this idea to decoding in the presence of syndrome noise.
 In this model, we assume the syndrome bits are flipped with some probability in addition to qubits being subject to bit-flip and phase-flip noise.
 We find that our codes perform well using a modified decoder called $\heur\bp + \ssf$.
 The results are compared to the toric code, $2$D and $4$D hyperbolic codes.

 In Section \ref{sec:background}, we begin by providing some background and establishing our notation.
 We first review classical codes and discuss $\flip$ and the sum-product version of $\bp$ (simply referred to as $\bp$), and then proceed to review hypergraph product codes, and why naive generalizations of classical decoders $\flip$ and $\bp$ fail.
 We introduce the $\ssf$ decoder and discuss how it overcomes these issues.
 Section \ref{sec:idealsyndrome} then presents some results of numerical simulations.
 Finally in Section \ref{sec:faultysyndrome} we discuss the results of simulations for faulty syndrome measurements.